GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

     2. In the window that opens select **Existing Directory**
-        Then select **Browse....**
+        Then select **Browse...**
-        Choose and then click "~/R4Genomnics".
+        Choose and then click `~/R4Genomics`.

-    3. Finally click `Create Project`.
-In the
-        "Files" tab of your output pane (more about the RStudio layout in a moment), you should see an RStudio project file, **R4Genomics.Rproj**.
-All RStudio projects end with the "**.Rproj**" file extension.
+    3. Finally click **Create Project**.
+In the "Files" tab of your output pane (more about the RStudio layout above), you should see an RStudio project file, `R4Genomics.Rproj`.
+All RStudio projects end with the `.Rproj` file extension.

 !!! tip "Make your project more reproducible with renv"

     One of the most wonderful and also frustrating aspects of working with R is managing packages.
-We will talk more about them, but packages (e.g. ggplot2) are add-ons that extend what you can do with R.
+We will talk more about them, but packages (e.g. `ggplot2`) are add-ons that extend what you can do with R.
     Unfortunately it is very common that you may run into versions of R and/or R packages that are not compatible.
 This may make it difficult for someone to run your R script using their version of R or a given R